Almost sure well-posedness of the cubic nonlinear Schr\"odinger equation below L^2(T): Deterministic and Probabilistic Lemmata

 Next, suppose $|n_3|\sim N^3$.
 Fix $n_3$.
 Then, from \eqref{DIVISOR}, there are at most $o((N^1)^{0+})$ many choices for $d := n_2 - n_3$.
 Then, there are at most $o((N^1)^{0+})$ many choices for $n_1$ and $n_2$ since $n_2 = d + n_3$ and $n_1 = d + n_3 - \frac{\mu}{2d}$.
 Hence, \eqref{counting} holds in both cases. \end{proof}

 Recall that by restricting the Bourgain spaces onto a small time interval $[-\dl, \dl]$, we can gain a small power of $\dl$ (at a slight loss of regularity on $\jb{\tau - n^2} $.)
-See \cite{Bourgain:1993p453}. \begin{lemma} For $b < \frac{1}{2}$, we have
+See \cite{Bourgain:1993p453}. \begin{lemma} Let $s \in\R$ and $b < \frac{1}{2}$.
+Then, there exists $C = C(b) > 0$ such that we have

 \end{lemma}

 \noi Before presenting the proof, first recall the following fact from \cite{BOPCMI}.
 Let $\chi_{_\dl} (t):= \chi_{[-\dl, \dl]}(t)$ be the characteristic function of the interval $[-\dl, \dl]$.
 Then, for $b< \frac{1}{2}$, we have